learn-academy-2019-charlie/react-assessment-lali20021/react.md

   <file>
   <checkbox>

 #### 7. How would you explain state to a friend who doesn't know code?

- //Your Answer

- //Googled Answer
+Its how something/anything/certain thing behaves in a certain situation and time.

 #### 8. What is the difference between component state and props?
 Your answer should include a short explanation of both.

- //Your Answer

- //Googled Answer
+In React Component data flows in one direction, from parent to a child.
+Props are variables passed by parent component to a child component.
+State is directly initialized and managed by the component.
+State is an object that determines how the component renders and behaves.
+State allows you to create components that are dynamic and interactive.

 #### 9. Write a paragraph or so about your experience with building tic-tac-toe.
 Some topics to start with might be: things you learned about yourself, concepts from React that stood out to you, something about pair programming (if you paired), or the experience of building something in code from scratch.